 Put numbers in a bag or hat - children pick a number out and say it.

 Make numbered road signs for children to drive their toy car past.

 Write numbers on tiny pieces of paper and screw them up into a ball.
-Children can pick them up using tweezers and then read them with a magnifying glass.
+Children can pick one using tweezers, open out and read the number with a magnifying glass.

 Make numbers using feathers.
-Stick them down on card and ask your child to trace over each number with a finger.
+Arrange the feathers in the shape of a numeral on card and stick them down.
+Ask your child to trace over each number with a finger.

-Write numbers on paper plates - children can attach the correct number of pegs to each one.
+Write numbers on paper plates - children attach the correct number of pegs to each one.
 For example, if the plate has a number 5 written on it, they would clip 5 pegs around outside.

-Check out these engaging printable and digital number games and activities!
+Check out these engaging downloadable number games and activities!